Regional Capital Improvements Planning

 The location of the monthly CIB Board meetings varies throughout the state.
 The State of Utah CIB site will tell you where the next meeting will be held.
 Be sure to bookmark the Five County AOG web page so you can return later, as you will be leaving this web site to visit the state's CIB web site. |

 IMPORTANT!
-REMEMBER THAT UNLESS YOU HAVE A BONAFIDE EMERGENCY, OR A COMPELLING REASON TO REQUEST TO BE HEARD BY THE CIB BOARD, ANY PROJECT BEING APPLIED FOR MUST ALREADY BE ON THE PRIORITIZED 1-YEAR CIB APPLICATION LIST.
+REMEMBER THAT UNLESS YOU HAVE A BONAFIDE EMERGENCY, OR A COMPELLING REASON TO REQUEST TO BE HEARD BY THE CIB BOARD, ANY PROJECT BEING APPLIED FOR MUST ALREADY BE ON A 1-YEAR CIB APPLICATION LIST.

 HOW DO I GET TECHNICAL ASSISTANCE WITH PCIFB APPLICATIONS?: